 The following degree plan is applicable to students enrolling at Central Christian College of Kansas after July 1, 2022, through June 30, 2023.
 This degree plan will remain in effect until the student ceases continuous full-time enrollment or declares a new major, minor, emphasis, or concentration.
-Students not maintaining continuous enrollment will need to meet graduation requirements as stipulated by the Catalog of record at their point of renew.
-Students may also opt to request that the eraduation standards of any Catalog associated with their current enrollment determine graduation standards.
+Students not maintaining continuous enrollment will need to meet graduation requirements as stipulated by the Catalog of record at their point of reentry.
+Students may also opt to request that the graduation standards of any Catalog associated with their current enrollment determine graduation standards.

-their point of r eentry.
-Students may also opt to request that the graduation standards of any Catalog assoc ociated with their current enroliment determine graduation standards.
+their point of re entry.
+Students may also opt to request that the graduation standards of any Catalog assoc

-Foundation nal Skills (18 Credits) Health Science Core (22 Credits)
+Foundation al Skills (18 Credits)

-GS-SM 105 Essentials for College Success 3 BS-MG 363 Professional Ethics 3
+GS-SM 105 Essentials for College Success 3

-EN-CP 103 English Composition I 3 BS-MG 209 Statistics ،
+EN-CP 103 English Composition I 3

-EN-CP 104 English Composition II 3 NS-BI 120 Fundamentals of Biological Science 3
+EN-CP 104 English Composition II 3

-Communication Course 3 NS-BI 304 Microbiology 4 ł ł
+Communication Course 3

-MT-BI 100 Introduction to Biblical Literature 3 NS-BI 204 Anatomy and Physiology I w/Lab 3
+MT-BI 100 Introduction to Biblical Literature 3

-BS-CP 235 Computer Applications in Business 3 NS-BI 205 Anatomy and Physiology II w/Lab 3
+BS-CP 235 Computer Applications in Business 3

-Liberal Art s (22 Credits) SS-PY 201 Developmental Psychology 3 3
+Liberal Arts (22 Credits)

 Mind

 Chemistry 4

 Math Course 3

 Heart

 History Course 3

 SS-PY 110 General Psychology 3

 Strength

 Humanities or Fine Arts Course 3

 Soul

 Philosophy Course 3

 Worldview Course 3